 I went on a Friday and surprisingly the line wasn’t long at all.
 I only had to wait for one person and then it was my turn!
 I’d say I went around 3PM.
 Others have been known to wait in line for awhile.
 Honestly, it probably depends what time of the year you go.
 I went during the raining season (more specifically March), so maybe there are even more people there during the summer.
 This is all a guess… but either way, cross your fingers and maybe you’ll get lucky like me and not have to wait in line!

 I didn’t buy tickets ahead of time or go through a tourist company.
 I went straight to Bali Swing and bought a ticket at the entrance.
 Everything is pretty cheap in Bali so I expected it to be around $5, but it ended up being more around $15 (200,000 RP).
-Compared to the touristy things in the US, it still wasn’t bad so I wasn’t too worried, just be prepared to spend a little more on this than other activities throughout your trip.
+Coming from the United States, I still considered it “cheap” but it’s important to be prepared to spend a little more on this than other activities throughout your trip.